http4k/http4k/src/docs/blog/http4k_v5/index.md

-title: http4k blog: http4k v5: The platform expands: New Servers, Loom, TracerBullet, OpenAI plugin SDK and more
+title: http4k blog: http4k v5: New Servers, Loom, TracerBullet, OpenAI plugin SDK and more
 description:  There's a new major http4k release!
 Read about all the new things the team have been working on for http4k v5.

-# http4k v5: The platform expands: New Servers, Loom, TracerBullet, OpenAI plugin SDK and more
+# http4k v5: New Servers, Loom, TracerBullet, OpenAI plugin SDK and more

 ##### june 2023 / the http4k team